malinlarsson/courses/Metagenomics/1711/tutorial.md

 #### Compiling the data

-The taxonomic and functional annotations here have now been done for each sample separatly, however if we want to compare the samples, we need to compile these to be able to compare them.
+The taxonomic and functional annotations here have now been done for each sample separately, however if we want to compare the samples, we need to compile these to be able to compare them.

 > Using your data-processing tools of choice